swiss-territorial-data-lab/proj-roadsurf/README.md

 ```

 ### Deep learning workflow

+The roads were transformed from line vector to polygon labels.
+Then, there were classified with the STDL's object detector and the result was assessed, as illustrated on the figure below.

 <figure align="center">
 <image src="img/road_segmentation_flow.jpeg" alt="flow for the road segmentation">
 </figure>

-The scripts can be configured through the file `config_od.yaml`. <br>
+The scripts can be configured through the file `config_od.yaml` and `detectron2_config_3bands.yaml`. <br>

-The method can be run with the following commands:
+The deep learning algorithm can be run with the following commands:
 ```bash
 python scripts/road_segmentation/prepare_data_od.py config/config_od.yaml
 python <path to the object detector>/scripts/generate_tilesets.py config/config_od.yaml